celyrin/cape-docker/README.md

 # cape-docker
-Deploy [CAPEv2 Sandbox](https://github.com/kevoreilly/CAPEv2.git) within a Docker container for efficient malware analysis using KVM.
+Deploy [CAPEv2 Sandbox](https://github.com/kevoreilly/CAPEv2.git) within a Docker container for efficient malware analysis.

 ## Overview
-This Docker setup provides a streamlined process for deploying the CAPEv2 Sandbox for malware analysis, leveraging the power of KVM for virtualization.
-By encapsulating CAPEv2 within Docker, users can benefit from simplified installation and configuration, while maintaining robust analysis capabilities.
-This setup is ideal for both development and production environments where quick deployment and isolation are critical.
+This repository contains all the necessary configurations to deploy the CAPEv2 malware analysis system using Docker.
+The setup includes orchestrating the communication between the CAPEv2 container and VirtualBox installed on the host machine through custom vbox-server and vbox-client components.
+It also enables network capture using tcpdump within the container which communicates with the guest VMs on the host’s network.
+In addition to VirtualBox, I have created a branch that supports virtualization using KVM.
+You can refer to this [README](https://github.com/celyrin/cape-docker/blob/kvm/README.md) for configuration and usage details.
+Additionally, I have provided a [branch](https://github.com/celyrin/cape-docker/tree/base) that implements the containerization of CAPE's basic functionalities.
+In this branch, VirtualBox is used for virtualization, and the container includes the necessary dependencies for running the CAPE sandbox.
+You can submit samples and retrieve analysis reports.
+For detailed information, refer to this [README](https://github.com/celyrin/cape-docker/blob/base/README.md).

 ## Prerequisites
 - Docker
-- KVM enabled on the host
+- Go Compiler
+- VirtualBox

 ## Building the Project
-Run the following command in the project directory to build the CAPEv2 Docker image:
+Run the following command in the project directory to build the vbox-server, vbox-client, and the CAPEv2 Docker image:

 ```bash
 make all